igorganich/halmos-helpers-examples/examples/realworld/size-solidity-cantina-audit-reproduce/README.md

     tokenVault.setSharesOf(to, vars.userSharesBefore + shares);
 }
 ```
+Similar to the previous scenario, in this path halmos considered the option that `to` is `alice`.
+So `vault` is `symbolic_vault`.

 This place is the critical point of the entire attack.
-Here we have 4 external calls to the **symbolic vault**:
+Here we have 4 external calls to the `symbolic_vault`:
 1. view functions (`balanceOf()`, `convertToAssets()`).
 We already know that they return a symbolic unbounded value.
 We are only interested in:
     ```solidity
     vars.sharesBefore = IERC4626(vault).balanceOf(address(tokenVault));